- English Department

 CSUEB’s program is organized around a cohort model which helps to create a strong sense of connection between classmates.
 Because our M.A.
 TESOL students are diverse in age, academic preparation, ethnic and linguistic backgrounds, and teaching experiences, they create a vibrant community of passionate peers who share valuable knowledge and experiences with each other in and out of the classroom.
 This community of learners creates many opportunities to explore different possibilities in teaching.

 Another attractive feature of our M.A.
 TESOL programs is that students participate in volunteer and sometimes paid teaching internships.
 Our program has good connections with on-campus and off-campus language programs in the Bay Area.
 This is particularly helpful for novice student teachers to build their confidence and gain some practical teaching experience.

-In terms of the structure of our program, there are 10 required classes (40 units) as well as a thesis (5 units).
+In terms of the structure of our program, there are eight required classes (28 units) as well as a thesis (two units).
 Most students complete the program in two academic years.
 The program learning outcomes as well as the required class list and the typical course sequence are provided below.
 Depending on students’ individual schedules and academic needs, in some cases it is possible to create a more personalized path through the program.
 While completing the departmental thesis requirement, students work closely with an advisor on a project that is individualized and linked to their interests and professional goals.
 Students appreciate this individual attention to their areas of interest and find they are supported and engaged throughout the process.